Elizabeth McAlister

-Elizabeth McAlister (born November 17, 1939), also known as Liz McAlister, is an American peace activist and former nun of the Religious of the Sacred Heart of Mary.
+Elizabeth McAlister (born November 17, 1939) is an American peace activist and former nun of the Religious of the Sacred Heart of Mary.
 She married Philip Berrigan and was excommunicated from the Catholic Church.
 McAlister served prison time for nonviolent acts of civil disobedience.

 Early life

 Liz McAlister was born Maureen McAlister to Irish immigrant parents in Montclair, New Jersey.
 She and her twin sister Katherine had a sheltered upbringing and attended Lacordaire Academy.
 Following graduation, the sisters attended Marymount College, Tarrytown.
 During her sophomore year at Marymount College, McAlister, still Maureen, entered the novitiate of the Religious of the Sacred Heart of Mary (RSHM).
 In June 1961, she became Sister Elizabeth McAlister.
 McAlister continued her studies at Hunter College, graduating with a master's degree in art.
 She then returned to teach art history at Marymount College in 1963.

 Life of protest and witness

 Philip Berrigan

 While an instructor at Marymount College, McAlister got involved with peace demonstrations and prayer vigils against the Vietnam War.
 Through this community, McAlister met Philip Berrigan, who came to speak and demonstrate in Tarrytown, New York.
 According to McAlister's daughter, Frida Berrigan, the two met "at a funeral in 1966", although there are accounts that Berrigan and McAlister moved in the same circles from 1964, on.
 In early 1969, Phil Berrigan and McAlister married by "mutual consent".
-At this time, Berrigan was awaiting sentencing for pouring blood on draft files in the US Customs House in Baltimore.
+At this time, Berrigan was awaiting sentencing for pouring blood on draft files in the U.S. Customs House in Baltimore.